 Also, for the purpose of this discussion, let’s assume you’ve done your research and you know for a fact that “Amazing Grooming” is NOT a trademarked term, so there are no legal restrictions to your using that name.

-Well, sure you can move forward and build your business website on that second, longer, address.
+Well, sure you can move forward and build your business website on that second, longer address.
 Just consider that you’ll forever be in an online competition for visitors with that first website.
-You’ll have to put a lot more time and energy into your online strategy to make sure you stand apart from competition that has the same name.
+You’ll have to put a lot more time and energy and creativity into your online presence to make sure you stand apart from competition that has the same name.

 While sometimes you’ll have to concede and register a website that isn’t your exact business name… just consider the side effects of doing so.
 If you have other top contenders on your business name list where you CAN register that very website… that might be a better choice.